 I'm passionate about design.
 I'm outspoken about usability.
 But most of all, I like working with good people.
 I contribute to the entire project, from concept to launch.
 I've designed and built many sites alone from start to finish.
 But it's only so much fun to be a one-man band.
 There's nothing better than riffing ideas around a team you love to work with and sharing the honor of a job well done.

 Subaru was about to unveil their BRZ concept at the L.A.
 Auto Show in 2011.
 It was Subaru's first two-wheel-drive car — and it was fast!
 Under a tight deadline, Sean led the development effort and collaborated remotely with a designer in California.
 Inspired by The Art of Flight snowboarding website, they designed and built an award-winning two-dimensional parallax scroller that zooms the user over a stark, racy background image with copy and beautiful shots of the BRZ concept sliding across the page to provide a real sense of smooth, tight-handling speed.

 View the Subaru BRZ concept microsite (archived) »

-Back at Agency.com/Designory, Sean and the Case IH team wanted to help the agricultural equipment manufacturer kill two birds with one stone: social engagement and SEO.
+Back in my Agency.com/Designory days, the Case IH team wanted to kill two birds with one stone: social engagement and SEO.
 Their solution was to give Case IH a platform to publish blog posts without the pain of enterprise CMS platforms.
-While the Case IH website is built within the rigid confines of SharePoint, Sean created a custom WordPress theme for their Be Ready blog incorporating responsive design.
+While the Case IH website is built within the rigid confines of SharePoint, I created a custom WordPress theme for their Be Ready blog incorporating responsive design.
 The open-source blogging platform has been serving posts related to the sustainability and future concerns of the agriculture industry since early 2011.

 Check out the Case IH Be Ready blog »